jdavis-132/sorghumHM/README.md

 # sorghumHM
-Shiny app for searching a gene in another genome and performing comparisons
+Shiny app for searching a BTX623 gene in another sorghum genome and performing comparisons

-To run:
+To run (for example purposes only on Sobic.001G000100):
 ```
 if (!require('shiny'))
 {